Hallowdread/beatmaker/Readme.md

 - Use the intuitive beatmaker to create your beats by clicking on the color pads.

+- The active (the pad that brings out the sound) pad diplays a brighter color when clicked on.

+- The you can hear your sounds by clicking the play button below and if you want to stop the sound you can also click the same button.

 - Adjust the tempo to your suitable taste.

 - Preview and mix your beats in real-time.